-The DFO Ontario Operational Statement for Maintenance of Riparian Vegetation in Existing Rights of Way (DFO, 2007) identifies a number of mitigation measures to ensure that negative effects on fish habitat, which includes surface water quality, do not occur due to riparian vegetation maintenance including the following:
+The DFO Ontario Operational Statement for Maintenance of Riparian Vegetation in Existing Rights of Way (DFO, 2007) identifies a number of mitigation measures to ensure that negative effects on fish habitat, which includes surface water quality, do not occur due to riparian vegetation maintenance along the distribution line and connection line to the adjoining facility, including the following:

 - Vegetation within the riparian area may be cut but not grubbed, such that the root mass will remain in place. - Topping and pruning of select vegetation that could pose a hazard to the transmission line will occur, but riparian zones will not be completely cleared of all woody vegetation. - Maintenance should not affect more than 1/3 of all woody vegetation within 30 m of the average annual high water mark. - Vegetation removal should be conducted by hand where possible (e.g., by chainsaw), but if mechanical removal equipment is necessary, such equipment will operate on land and minimize disturbance to banks.
 Banks should be restored (graded, re-vegetated) if any disturbance occurs.
-Sediment and erosion controls should be implemented until disturbed areas are naturally stabilized.

-- Equipment should arrive on site in a clean condition, free of leaks of potentially contaminating materials.
+Sediment and erosion controls should be implemented until disturbed areas are naturally stabilized. - Equipment should arrive on site in a clean condition, free of leaks of potentially contaminating materials.
 Refueling, washing and maintenance of equipment will occur at least 30 m from any watercourse.
 An Emergency spill kit will be maintained on site at all times. - Machinery fording should be limited to a once and back event, to the extent possible.
 Fording should be conducted at the fording locations created during line construction.
-Fording should be conducted between July 15 and September 1 to avoid disturbance of habitat during critical reproductive periods.
+Fording should be conducted between June 16 and March 31 to avoid disturbance of habitat during critical reproductive periods.
 Fording should be conducted during low flow conditions. - Waste materials removed from the site should be stabilized above the average annual high water mark to ensure flooding does not entrain vegetation wastes back into the watercourse.